 Section 13.
 Disciplinary Action.
 A member, as defined in Section 1 of this Article, shall refrain from any criminal act or any conduct that may adversely impact on The Association or its stated purposes as reflected in Article II of The Association’s Articles of Incorporation.
 Any member providing forensic services and/or testimony in any criminal or civil case shall provide such services and/or testimony in accordance with the practices and protocol followed by forensic experts employed by the Virginia Department of Forensic Science, including but not limited to the preparation of a written report of the results of the examination, and the willingness to discuss the findings resulting from such examination with counsel representing both parties in the case.

 Any information or complaint alleging misconduct of a member shall be referred to the Membership/Ethics Committee, which shall first determine whether the complaint is unfounded or requires further action.
 If determined to be unfounded the Committee shall so report to the Board.
 Otherwise, the Committee shall notify the parties involved, to include the member whose conduct is questioned, and any person having filed a written complaint alleging misconduct, that further investigation is being conducted, and that a report will be filed with the Board.
-Upon receipt of such notification, the member involved may respond in writing to any Committee or Board member and.
+Upon receipt of such notification, the member involved may respond in writing to any Committee or Board member and shall cooperate with the investigation conducted by the Membership/ethics Committee.
+Failure to provide such cooperation may be grounds for termination of membership.

 If, upon receipt of the Committee’s report, the Board finds that further action is required: